Romashkaa/telekit/docs/tutorial/10_timeouts.md

 ## What is a timeout?

 A timeout is a timer attached to a chain.
-If the user does **not** respond or trigger a callback within the specified time, the timeout handler is executed automatically.
+If the user does **not** respond within the specified time, the timeout handler is executed automatically.

 Typical use cases:
-- Cancel inactive flows
+- Cancel inactive handlers (free memory)
 - Show reminders
-- Reset state after inactivity
-- Prevent chains from hanging forever
-- Free memory

 ## When timeouts are checked